microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

     return context
 ```
 ## Answering the User's Question
 Finally we'll use the context generated from the retrieved documents to answer the user's question.
 To do this we'll use the pre-built AI Model in Microsoft Fabric.
 For this demo, we'll use the `gpt-35-turbo-16k`.
-This model is optimzied for conversation.
+This model is optimized for conversation.

 Begin by bring in the necessary libraries and then define a function to create a message.
 ```python